robingread/word-complete/README.md

 ## Development

+Initial development is best done locally using a `virtualenv`, and once results are satisfactory, you can also try using `docker` for testing before deployment.

-To setup the virtualenv and install the dependencies, run:
+To setup the `virtualenv` and install the dependencies, run:

 ```bash
 source venv/bin/activate